visualizenews/corona/index.markdown

   show_title: true
   appearance: Full-bleed
   title: How many people have been tested?
-  introduction: Looks like Italy enforced a policy of testing as many people as possible,
+  introduction: It would appear that Italy has enforced a policy of testing as many
-    especially in the areas where the virus is more spread.
-Is this true?
+    people as possible, especially in the areas that were mostly affected by the virus.
+    Yet is that accurate?
   placeholder_id: tested
   object: tested
   explanation: The white area represents 100.000 people, the purple square(s) represent